weso/CountryReconciliator/README.md

 CountryReconciliator
 ====================

-CountryReconciliator is a library that allows reconcilies countries given the name of a country
+CountryReconciliator is a library that allows to reconcile countries (Country Name, ISO2, ISO3) given the name of a country.